 Book Two: The Fire of Revenge: I was anxious to start book 2 of the Marine Letsco trilogy and believe me it was all I had hoped it would be.
 Newberry keeps the fast pace and surprise twist and turns coming!
 You just can’t guess what is around the next corner.
 After the first two books, I am on the edge of my seat to see how Newberry brings it home in book 3!Amazon Reader Review

 Click to purchase on Amazon.
 To purchase locally, scroll down for a listing of local vendors.

-If you enjoy the stories of Mickey Spillane or Sue Grafton, you will find The Marine Letsco Trilogy an intriguing read.
+If you enjoy the stories of Sue Grafton or Patricia Cornwell, you will find The Marine Letsco Trilogy an intriguing read.

-In Book Two, Marine Letsco has begun to have flashbacks.
+In Book Two, The Fire of Revenge, Marine Letsco has begun to have flashbacks.
 Moreover, she thinks she saw the ghost of Ana-Geliza, her cabin steward that she thought she killed at the end of the cruise in The Fire Within.

 To complicate her life, she must start a new job as a firefighter.
 What else could happen?
 Who else will suddenly appear in her life?
 When will Marine get her memory back?
 Where is Drake?
 Will she stay in New Brook or leave for Europe?
 The answers to these questions and more take you on a journey through fire, murder, and revenge as Marine searches for a purpose in her life.